Arnab02H/Defect-Image-Generation-Using-AI-for-Better-Training/README.md

-#  Defect Image Generation using AI (VAE, GAN, DDPM, StyleGAN)
+#  Defect Image Generation using AI for better training

 > **Generate synthetic defect images for low-sample datasets using advanced generative models — integrated with a full-stack web app (Next.js + FastAPI).**